 The Company uses derivative instruments, specifically, forward foreign exchange contracts, to manage the risk associated with the volatility of future cash flows denominated in Mexican pesos.
 The foreign exchange contracts will be used to mitigate the impact of exchange rate fluctuations on forecasted purchases of inventory from Mexico and are designated as cash flow hedging instruments.
 The Company enters into forward contracts with terms of no more than two years.
-As of December 31, 2013, the fair value of the Company's foreign currency derivatives, which is included on the Consolidated Balance Sheet in accrued expenses, is \$460.
-As of December 31, 2013, \$283 of losses related to cash flow hedges are recorded in accumulated other comprehensive income, net of taxes and are expected to be recognized in earnings at the same time the hedged items affect earnings.
-As of December 31, 2012, the fair value of the Company's foreign currency derivatives, which is included on the Consolidated Balance Sheet in prepaid expenses and other current assets, was \$161.
-As of December 31, 2012, \$87 of gains related to cash flow hedges are recorded in accumulated other comprehensive income, net of taxes and are expected to be recognized in earnings at the same time the hedged items affect earnings.
-As of December 31, 2013 and 2012, none of the Company's hedging activities were considered ineffective and thus no gains and losses relating to ineffectiveness on its hedging activities were recognized in the Consolidated Statements of Income.
-For the years ended December 31, 2013 and 2012, gains of \$656 and \$0 were reclassified from accumulated other comprehensive income and recognized in the Consolidated Statements of Income in cost of sales.
+As of December 31, 2015, the Company had no open contracts.
+As of December 31, 2015, \$315 of losses related to cash flow hedges are recorded in accumulated other comprehensive income, net of taxes and are expected to be recognized in earnings at the same time the hedged items affect earnings.
+As of December 31, 2014, the fair value of the Company's foreign currency derivatives, which is included on the Consolidated Balance Sheet in accrued expenses, was \$2,334.
+As of December 31, 2014, \$1,561 of losses related to cash flow hedges were recorded in accumulated other comprehensive income, net of taxes and were recognized in earnings at the same time the hedged items affected earnings.
+As of December 31, 2015 and 2014, none of the Company's hedging activities were considered ineffective and thus no gains and losses relating to ineffectiveness on its hedging activities were recognized in the Consolidated Statements of Income.
+For the year ended December 31, 2015 losses of \$2,353 were reclassified from accumulated other comprehensive income and recognized in the Consolidated Statements of Income in cost of sales as compared to losses of \$81 for the year ended December 31, 2014.

-Notes to Consolidated Financial Statements December 31, 2013 and 2012 (\$ in thousands, except share and per share data)
+Notes to Consolidated Financial Statements December 31, 2015 and 2014 (\$ in thousands, except share and per share data)